websivu-projekti/movie-website-project/README.md

 ## Features

 On the website, users are able to browse through movies or TV-series and get information about them.
-Registered or signed in users can create lists about their favourite movies/series and groups with other users for communal movie-watching.
+Registered or signed in users can add their favourite movies/series to their favourites-list and groups with other users for communal movie-watching.

 ### :star: Search for and browse movies

-Users can search for movies from the search bar, or from the Films-page, this function doesn't require signing in.
-Users can filter through the search results with the filters on the side bar.
+Users can search for movies and series from the search bar, or from the Films-page, this function doesn't require signing in.
+On Films-page, users can filter through movies and series using the filter bar on the side.
+Available filters include sorting by different ways, genres, decades, rating and by content providers available in the user's region.
+Search results aren't filterable due to API restrictions.

 ### :star: Currently playing

-On the "Now in Cinemas"-page, users can see what might be playing in nearby theaters. \(Tarkentuu vielä\)
+On the "Now in Cinemas"-page, users can see what might be playing in their region's theaters.

 ### :star: Create an account or sign in